 If your dog has allergies, you may be considering Flonase.
-Administering this to a pet, being a nasal spray, is a bit tricky.
-More importantly, you want to be sure it’s effective and also safe.
+Administering this nasal spray is a bit tricky.
+More importantly, you want to be sure it’s safe and effective.

-Right to the point, Flonase can work for a dog and is sometimes recommended by veterinarians.
-But you really should get a professional diagnosis beforehand.
+Right to the point, Flonase can work for a dog and is sometimes recommended by vets, but get a professional diagnosis beforehand.
 Avoid risky experimentation.

-A few observed symptoms usually doesn’t warrant use of Flonase.
+A few observed symptoms usually doesn’t warrant Flonase.
 Besides, there may be better alternatives for your dog.
-Medicine geared towards pets, rather than a pharmaceutical drug, is a better way to go.
+Medicine geared towards pets is a better way to go.

 Can I Give My Dog Flonase?
 Answer: Yes, but there may be better options